-So the dilemma in selling your term policy is that since many term insurance policies are not convertible after age 70 and since most life settlements are done for people age 70 and older, you will have to make sure that your term life policy is still convertible to permanent life insurance to even have a shot at selling it.
-This is also a prime example of the reason not to buy the absolute lowest term life insurance rate as the lowest term life insurance rates rarely have the best or longest conversion option.
+The dilemma in selling your term policy is that since many term insurance policies are not convertible after age 70 and since most life settlements are done for people age 70 and older, you will have to make sure that your term life policy is still convertible to permanent life insurance to even have a shot at selling it.
+This is also a prime example of the reason not to buy the absolute lowest term life insurance rate.
+The lowest term life insurance rates rarely have the best or longest conversion option.

 Life settlements are also ideal if you have a guaranteed universal life policy with little or no cash value that you want to get rid of as these are ideal policies to sell.

 Even if you have a non-guaranteed universal life policy, these are also ideal policies to sell.
 In many cases these non-guaranteed UL policies require you to pay more into the policy at some point in the future or the policy may lapse without value.
-If you have one of these policies and you’re not willing to pay more into the policy, a life settlement may be ideal for you so that you can get paid a nice lump sum of money and never have to pay a life insurance premium again.
+If you have one of these policies and you’re not willing to pay more into the policy, a life settlement may be ideal for you.
+This way, you can get paid a nice lump sum of money and never have to pay a life insurance premium again.

-While I’ve done some life settlement cases that have resulted in a payout of 45% of the policy value, the norm according to a Conning Research and Consulting study was a payout equal to 20% of the policy value.
-So having a realistic expectation as to what you’ll get for the sale of your policy is important and if your beneficiary will need the full amount of life insurance upon your death, don’t sell your policy.
+While I’ve done some life settlement cases that have resulted in a payout of 45% of the policy value, the norm, according to a Conning Research and Consulting study, was a payout equal to 20% of the policy value.
+Having a realistic expectation as to what you’ll get for the sale of your policy is important, and if your beneficiary will need the full amount of life insurance upon your death, don’t sell your policy.

-So while I’ve heard of offers as high as or higher than 50% of the policy value being made, these would only be for someone with a very short life expectancy like 2 to 3 years.
+While I’ve heard of offers as high as or higher than 50% of the policy value being made, these would only be for someone with a very short life expectancy like two to three years.
 I’d recommend that if you’ve been diagnosed with a terminal illness and have a short life expectancy to NOT sell your policy unless there is no way you can afford to keep it and lapsing or canceling policy is the ONLY option.

-What you’ll get for the sale of your policy really comes down to the amount of your life insurance policy, your life expectancy (LE) as determined by 3rd part life expectancy companies like AVS and the premiums required to maintain coverage to age 100.
-I agree that premium required to age 100 seems excessive, but this is one of the criteria that all life settlement providers require currently and this will have an impact on what you’ll be paid.
+What you’ll get for the sale of your policy really comes down to the amount of your life insurance policy, your life expectancy (LE) as determined by third part life expectancy companies like AVS and the premiums required to maintain coverage to age 100.
+I agree that premium required to age 100 seems excessive, but this is one of the criteria that all life settlement providers require currently.
+This will have an impact on what you’ll be paid.

 The shorter your life expectancy and the less that a life settlement provider will have to pay for ongoing future life insurance premiums into your policy, the better the offers will be.

-So you should ask any life settlement agent or broker how long they’ve been doing life settlements, how many life settlement providers they’ll get you offers from and ask what amount they’ll make on the sale as this can greatly diminish the amount of money you’ll walk away with.
+You should ask any life settlement agent or broker how long they’ve been doing life settlements, how many life settlement providers they’ll get you offers from, and what amount they’ll make on the sale as this can greatly diminish the amount of money you’ll walk away with.

-Many life settlement agents or brokers will take 25%- 30% or more of the offer, which I personally think is too high and I’d never deal with anyone that takes that high of a commission.
+Many life settlement agents or brokers will take 25%- 30% or more of the offer, which I personally think is too high.
+I’d never deal with anyone that takes that high of a commission.

-So because many salesmen will tell you want they think you want to hear, put your BS detector on full blast when questioning any life settlement agent or broker to see if they may best for you.
-Also make sure you’re comfortable with and you believe the life settlement agent or broker you’re dealing with is going to get you the best offer.
+Because many salesmen will tell you want they think you want to hear, put your BS detector on full blast when questioning any life settlement agent or broker to see if they may best for you.
+Also, make sure you’re comfortable with and you believe the life settlement agent or broker you’re dealing with is going to get you the best offer.

 Make sure any agent or broker ultimately shows you the life settlement offer sheet from the purchaser so that you can see both the gross offer and the net offer to you.

 I feel really bad for seniors who have gotten rid of unwanted insurance policies because they didn’t know about life settlements.
-So to all accountants, financial planners, insurance agents, sons, daughters and anyone else who knows of any senior that is considering getting rid of their life insurance policy, tell them they should consider a life settlement unless they don’t need the money.
+To all accountants, financial planners, insurance agents, sons, daughters, and anyone else who knows of any senior that is considering getting rid of their life insurance policy, tell them they should consider a life settlement unless they don’t need the money.

-Please don’t hesitate to call me at toll free # above or email me at email@example.com if you have any questions about life settlements.
+Please don’t hesitate to call me at the toll free number above or email me at email@example.com if you have any questions about life settlements.